Piterden/backup_manager-module/README.md

 ```bash
 $ php artisan addon:install defr.module.backup_manager
 ```
-A new menu item will appear in your admin navigation.

-***

 ## Usage

 ### Create a backup from Conrol Panel
 * Click the menu item "Backup Manager".
 * Then click the button "Create a dump".
-  - Select DB connection in modal.
   - Enter the name of the backup you are to create.
   - Select addon to backup.
 * Press save and you are done.